Finland flag

 Holidays and Leave

-Maternity leave entitlement is 105 days, although mothers can continue to work during this period, except for two weeks before and two weeks after the birth.
+Maternity leave entitlement is 105 days.
+Normally it starts 30 working days before the due date, but mothers have the option of moving this forward by 20 days and starting 50 days prior.
 Paternity leave entitlement is 54 days; up to 18 days of it can be taken while the mother is on maternity leave, and the rest is taken in one or two blocks before the child turns two.
 On top of this, there is also a parental leave allowance of 160 days per parent (single parents can use both, for a total of 320 days), that should be used before the child turns two.
+One parent can transfer a maximum of 63 days of their entitlement to the other if they so wish.

-Paid sick leave entitlement can vary according to collective bargaining, but starts at four weeks for employees with less than three years of service.
-Employers pay full salary for the first ten days, after which social security picks up the tab, but only at half salary.
+Paid sick leave entitlement can vary according to collective bargaining, but generally starts at four weeks for employees with less than three years of service.
+Employers pay full salary for the first ten days, after which social security kicks in.
+The level of social security payment is normally much lower than the employee’s regular salary; whether the employer tops up that payment is decided by contractual negotiation or collective bargaining.

 This article is for informational purposes only and not intended to convey or constitute legal or any other advice.
 It is not a substitute for advice from a qualified professional.